Water supply and sanitation in Morocco: Wastewater treatment and reuse

 So far there is limited planned reuse of reclaimed water in Morocco, given that only 21% of the collected wastewater undergoes any treatment.
 In 2009 there were more than 100 wastewater treatment plants in Morocco, mostly serving small and medium-sized towns located in the interior or the country.
 The first wastewater treatment plants in Morocco were built by small municipalities using a wide range of technologies.
 Because of the limited financial and technical capacities of those municipalities practically all of these 28 plants ceased functioning shortly after they were completed.
 This triggered a decision in 2000 to gradually transfer the responsibility for sanitation in small and medium-sized towns to the national utility ONEP.
 In 2009 the latter has built or was in the process of building 43 plants, mostly using the stabilization pond technology, but also one activated sludge plant and a few trickling filter plants.
 The track record of operating these plants is better than for the plants operated by municipalities, partly because the predominant technology - stabilization ponds - does not require electricity.
 Its lower operating costs make it less vulnerable to disruptions in the case of strained operating budgets.
 In larger cities, only very few municipal utilities (Régies) operate wastewater treatment plants.
 Their track record at operating them is mixed: A plant operated by the Agadir utility works well, while plants operated by the utilities of Beni Mellal and Nador do not function.
 These plants use the activated sludge technology which requires electricity.
-The Marakkech utility was constructing a large plant in 2009, and the Fes utility was in the process of bidding for a plant.
+The Marakkesh utility was constructing a large plant in 2009, and the Fez utility was in the process of bidding for a plant.
 This process experienced a setback when the French development agency AFD and the European Investment Bank withdrew their financing for the plant, citing non-respect of tender procedures as the reason.